AntoCat93/DM2020/README.md

 	CREATE VIEW draft_first_3_nba (draftYear, draftFrom, draftOverall, tmID, playerID) AS SELECT draftYear, draftFrom, draftOverall, tmID, playerID FROM draft WHERE league_id = 1 AND draftOverall BETWEEN 1 AND 3;

-	SELECT draftFrom,  count(1) as times FROM draft_first_3_NBA WHERE draftFrom IS NOT NULL GROUP BY draftFrom ORDER BY times DESC;
+	SELECT SQL_NO_CACHE draftFrom,  count(1) as times FROM draft_first_3_NBA WHERE draftFrom IS NOT NULL GROUP BY draftFrom ORDER BY times DESC;

 Adding a view is not a good optimization in MYSQL, because the view is run every time the view is referenced in a query.
 In fact there's no optimization.
 So we created a table (an alternative in PostegreSQL should be a materiliazed view), with the same columns of the the view: